aldopando/BellabeatCaseStudy/README.md

 # BellabeatCaseStudy
-Bellabeat Case Study

-# Phases of data analysis process about Bellabeat Ivy
+## Phases of data analysis process about Bellabeat Ivy

 ## Ask